ddanyliuk18/DB-Assignment-4/README.md

 | `disciplines` ↔ `coaches` *(via `discipline_coach`)* | M\:N | Many coaches can train many disciplines.         |
 | `coaches` ↔ `disciplines` *(via `discipline_coach`)* | M\:N | Many disciplines can be coached by many coaches. |

+# This system is primarily an OLTP (Online Transaction Processing) system.

+- Frequent Inserts and Updates: Designed to collect and store a high volume of athlete results over time.

+- Normalized Structure: Avoids redundancy, ensures data consistency.

+- Transactional Use: Supports individual inserts (e.g., recording a result) and quick retrieval by keys (e.g., finding athlete data).

+- Real-Time Operations: Suitable for applications that require current data, like dashboards or competition tracking.

 ## 🔐 User Roles